alinush/6.824-lecture-notes/l03-fault-tolerance.md

 ### Plan 1 (slow, broken):
  - `[Diagram: app, O/S, Remus underneath]`
- - two machines, primary and backup; plus net and other machines
+ - two machines, _primary_ and _backup_; plus net and other machines
  - primary runs o/s and application s/w, talks to clients, etc.
  - backup does *not* initially execute o/s, applications, etc.
    + it only executes some Remus code
  - a few times per second:
    + pause primary
    + copy **entire RAM**, registers, disk to backup
+     * 10Gbps = 1GB/s network bandwidth
+     * 100MB/s disk bandwidth
+     * network bandwidth limits RAM transfer rate
+     * disk bandwidth limits disk transfer rate
    + resume primary
  - if primary fails:
    + start backup executing!

-**Q:** Is Plan 1 correct?
+**Q:** Is Plan 1 correct (as described above)?

  - i.e. does it look just like a single reliable server?
+ - No:
+   + client sends write req. to primary, primary replies before backup had a chance to copy the new state
+   + primary fails, backup takes over, but it does not reflect the last write req.
+   + client will be screwed because his write was lost

 **Q:** What will outside world see if primary fails and replica takes over?

  - Will backup have same state as last visible on primary?
- - Might a client request be lost? executed twice?
+ - Might a client request be lost?
+Executed twice?
+ - Yes: see above question

 **Q:** How to decide if primary has failed?